Buddha Love: Sustaining an intimate partner relationship

 -----------------------

-At this point the writer recognises the inherent male bias, or perception of bias, present in this article.
+The present writer, for example, recognises the inherent male bias, or perception of bias, present in this article.
 A genuine effort has been made to ameliorate this, whilst realising that the very nature of the topic and reality of the situation make that near impossible.
-In the so-called "war between the sexes" the lines have long been drawn and peace is only envisaged on the distant horizon.
-However, as Kate Bush expounded in her 1985 / 2022 hit song Running Up That Hill (A Deal with God), whilst it would be ideal to make such a deal with God to "swap places" with one's partner (i.e. male with female, female with male, or any other gender variations) in order to - for a time at least - understand the perspective of the partner, such a deal is not possible.
+In the so-called "war between the sexes" the lines have long been drawn.
+However, as Kate Bush expounded in her 1985 / 2022 hit song Running Up That Hill (A Deal with God), whilst it would be ideal to make a deal with God to "swap places" with one's partner (i.e. male with female, female with male, or any other gender variations) in order to - for a time at least - understand the perspective of the partner, such a deal is not possible.
 As Bush sang, "If I only could....."

 ---------------------

-Reciprocity is key in any intimate partner relationship, for the needs of both parties are reasonable and necessary if it is to remain healthy, loving, and long-term.
-One partner cannot dominate the other.
-In the parent relationship the role is often teacher and guide.
-The complex nature of the partner relationship is different and little appreciated.
+Love lies at the heart of every intimate partner relationship, whilst reciprocity is key, for the needs of both parties are reasonable and necessary if it is to achieve sustainability.
+One partner cannot dominate the other, or ignore the other.
+In the parent relationship the role is often as teacher and guide.
+However, the complex nature of the partner relationship is different and little appreciated.
 Aspects of the depth of significance of, for example, physical and psychological attachment - a key element of the partner relationship - were revealed in 2012 by a neuroscientist and a psychologist, as follows:

 Numerous studies show that once we become attached to someone the two of us form one physiological unit.
 Our partner regulates our blood pressure, our heart rate, our breathing, and the levels of hormones in our blood.
 We are no longer separate entities.
 The emphasis on differentiation that is held by most of today's popular psychology approaches to adult relationships does not hold water from a biology perspective.
 Dependency is a fact; it is not a choice or a preference.
 (Levine and Heller 2012)

 The rejection of traditional counseling and partner relationship treatments, as noted in the previous paragraph, will be seen throughout this article.
-The element of dependency mentioned above is another word for the whole "Do you have my back?" accusation, or "Having one's back" feeling which enhances intimacy.
+The element of dependency mentioned above is another word for the whole "Do you have my back?" feeling which enhances intimacy.
+In a similar vein, love's essential role in human well-being was revealed in the academic study A General Theory of Love (Lewis et al. 2001).
+It was also touched upon in the following YouTube short by Dr. Deepak Chopra:

-Examples of reasonable and required partner relationship needs and actions - all of which can be wrapped up into a neat bundle labelled Love times 12 / LoveX12 - include the following, as highlighted in English counselor Laura How's Truth podcast (How 2024):
+Examples of reasonable and required partner relationship needs and actions - all of which can be wrapped up into a neat bundle labelled Love times 12 / LoveX12 - include the following, as highlighted in English counselor Laura How's Truth podcast which is linked in below (How 2024):

 It can be seen that many of these are closely related and, in fact, form an holistic whole that encompasses much of what is entailed in falling in love and being in love.
 They merely codify things that are already known and experienced by couples.
 These elements are elaborated upon in the following YouTube video by How, from which the twelve elements were taken.
 The needs and actions relate to both individuals forming a partnership, whether male and female, or other gender mix.